bwaidelich/Wwwision.Neos.MailChimp/README.md

 -------------

 This package also comes with a simple form finisher that allows for creation of simple Newsletter subscription forms using the *Flow Form Framework*.
-It also adds the corresponding *FormBuilder* configuration so that the finisher can be used directly in the visual editor.

 Alternatively you can save the following snippet to `Data/Forms/newsletter.yaml` to create a simple newsletter subscription form: